If An Economic Slowdown Arrives, Which Startup Sectors Are Better Prepared?

-The beauty and consumer staples industries produce products that are needed on a recurring basis, and as a result, this sector has historically been immune to slowdowns.
+The beauty and consumer staples industries produce products that are needed on a recurring basis, and, as a result, this sector has historically been immune to slowdowns.
 The beauty sector has the added benefit of having non-cyclical goods.
-For example, luxury cosmetics are not subject to the same effects of a market downturn, as individuals who can afford these products are usually not affected by volatility.
+For example, luxury cosmetics are not subject to the same effects of a market downturn, as individuals who can afford these products are usually not affected by volatility to the same degree.
 On the opposite spectrum, beauty and consumer staple products can have relatively low price points, lessening the need to seek alternative brands.

-These companies, accordingly, operate with a sticky customer base that will continue to purchase goods on a recurring basis, despite a market downturn.
+These companies, accordingly, operate with a sticky customer base that may continue to purchase goods on a recurring basis, despite a market downturn.